expo/react-native-action-sheet/README.md

 ## Android-Only Props

+`icons` (array of image source paths or nodes, optional): Show icons to go along with each option.
+If image source paths are provided, images will be rendered.
+Alternatively, you can provide an array of elements such as vector icons, your own pre-rendered images, etc.

 `textStyle` (Text.propTypes.style, optional): Apply any text style props to the options.
 If the `tintColor` option is provided, it takes precedence over a color text style prop.

 `titleTextStyle` (Text.propTypes.style, optional): Apply any text style props to the title if present.